timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 the same materialization to be modified multiple times and cause write amplification).

-We usually stay at least one `bucket_width` (the first argument to the `time_bucket` call in the view definition) behind the maximum inserted time value.
-The `refresh_lag` parameter determines how much further behind the highest inserted time value the background worker will attempt to materialize (we will be behind by `refresh_lag` + `bucket_width`).
-So in our example, if the `refresh_lag` is 1 hour and the `bucket_width` is 1 hour, the materialization will generally be 2 hours behind the maximum inserted value.
+We usually stay at least one `bucket_width` (the first argument to the `time_bucket` call in the view definition) behind the current time.
+The `refresh_lag` parameter determines how much further behind the current time the background worker will attempt to materialize (we will be behind by `refresh_lag` + `bucket_width`).
+So in our example, if the `refresh_lag` is 1 hour and the `bucket_width` is 1 hour, the materialization will generally be 2 hours behind the current time.
 Tuning the `refresh_lag` parameter lower will mean that the aggregates will follow inserts more closely, but can cause some write amplification which may degrade insert performance.
 Setting `refresh_lag` to